Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Conceptual Foundations: Agents, Concepts, and Interpretive Geometry

 \subsection{Agents as Value Spaces}

-I assume that each agent possesses a \emph{personalized value space} $V_A$, a vector space encoding the dimensions along which the agent represents and evaluates meaning.
+I assume that each agent possesses a \emph{personalized value space} $\mathcal{V}_A$, a vector space encoding the dimensions along which the agent represents and evaluates meaning.
 These dimensions may correspond to moral priorities, pragmatic considerations, identity-related concerns, or epistemic preferences.
 This assumption aligns with geometric models of cognition and conceptual spaces \cite{gardenfors2004conceptual, gardenfors2014geometry}, which treat representational content as structured regions of a cognitive geometry.

-A belief for agent $A$ is represented as a vector $X_A \in V_A$.
+An evaluative concept for agent $A$ is represented as a vector $X_A \in \mathcal{V}_A$.
 Such vectors, which I call \emph{abstract beings}, carry both semantic and motivational structure.
-Their norm reflects subjective importance; their direction reflects the internal organization of the belief.
+Their norm reflects subjective importance; their direction reflects the internal organization of the concept.